Skip to Content

 Want the full picture?
 We’d love to share this content with you, but first you must accept marketing cookies by enabling them in our cookie settings.

-The Northern Lights project is part of the Norwegian full-scale CCS project called "Longship".
-The full-scale project includes capture of CO2 from industrial capture sources in the Oslofjord region (cement and waste-to-energy) and shipping of liquid CO2 from these industrial capture sites to an onshore terminal on the Norwegian west coast.
+The Northern Lights project is part of the Norwegian full-scale CCS project called “Longship”.
+The full-scale project includes capture of CO2 from industrial sources and shipping of liquid CO2 to an onshore terminal on the Norwegian west coast.
 From there, the liquified CO2 will be transported by pipeline to an offshore storage location subsea in the North Sea, for permanent storage.

 Accept Cookies